 With its renowned architecture and historic setting, the Junípero Serra Museum is one of San Diego’s preferred wedding and event sites.

 The Junípero Serra Museum in Presidio Park

 Give Forward is our donation-based admission policy.
 We don’t charge a fixed admission fee but look to your generosity to help make history accessible to all in our community, including those who otherwise may not be able to experience it.
 Suggested minimum donation: $5.

-Saturday, August 17th, we will close at 4:00pm for a private event
+Saturday, October 5: close at 2:30pm for a private event.

-Saturday, August 31st, we will close at 3:00pm for a private event
+Saturday, October 19: close at 3pm for a private event.

 WHILE YOU ARE HERE